kubakolas/BinaryProtocol/README.md

 # BinaryProtocol
-## Client-server app using its dedicated protocol
+### Client-server app using its dedicated protocol to send and receive data.